-- promote everyone’s opportunity to cultural experiences, cultural education and to develop their creative capabilities;
+- promote everyone’s access to cultural experiences, cultural education, and to develop their creative capabilities;

 - promote quality and artistic renewal;

-- promote a living cultural heritage which is preserved, used and developing;
+- promote a living cultural heritage, which is preserved, used, and developed;

 - promote international and intercultural exchange and cooperation; and

-- especially notice the right to culture of children and the young.”
+- especially notice the right to culture for children and the young.”